OranBar/AutoAttribute-for-Unity3d/README.md

 # Requisites

 I have hard coded a -990 delay for Auto scripts.
-All scripts using Auto must have a delay < 990.
+All scripts using Auto must have their script execution order delay < 990.
 The value can be changed by editing the arguments evertime [ScriptTimer(...)] is used.

 # Installation